sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/storm-rain/data-study/README.md

 # Notes

+## Source

 GHCN: https://www.ncei.noaa.gov/products/land-based-station/global-historical-climatology-network-daily

+"The Global Historical Climatology Network daily (GHCNd) is an integrated database of daily climate summaries from land surface stations across the globe.
+GHCNd is made up of daily climate records from numerous sources that have been integrated and subjected to a common suite of quality assurance reviews.

+GHCNd contains records from more than 100,000 stations in 180 countries and territories.
+NCEI provides numerous daily variables, including maximum and minimum temperature, total daily precipitation, snowfall, and snow depth.
+About half the stations only report precipitation.
+Both record length and period of record vary by station and cover intervals ranging from less than a year to more than 175 years.
+"

+## Data format

 So there's a PDF on what the columns mean.
 Data in CSV format, downloadable via HTTPs, lots of wonderful datasets, takes a bit to load, and there's way too much to download it all.

+## Data units

+- PRCP = Precipitation (mm or inches as per user preference, inches to hundredths on Daily Form pdf file)
+  - I assume this is mm, because there are values above 100 in the data
+- SNOW = Snowfall (mm or inches as per user preference, inches to tenths on Daily Form pdf file)
+- SNWD = Snow depth (mm - or inches as per user preference, inches on Daily Form pdf file)-
+- TMAX = Maximum temperature (Fahrenheit or Celsius as per user preference, Fahrenheit to tenths on Daily Form pdf file
+  - I'm so confused.
+On CHM the temperature goes as low as -200... but the coldest temperature ever recorded on Earth has been -130 Fahrenheit.
+  - 200 Celsius is even colder, ~-300 degrees Fahrenheit.
+  - It seems to be in tenths of celsius for CHM.
+(China).
+And London as well (CA).
+- TMIN = Minimum temperature (Fahrenheit or Celsius as per user preference, Fahrenheit to tenths on Daily Form pdf file

+## Scripts

 Scripts:
 - gen.py (generates linear regression charts, saves them, for ONE csv file)